nimaid/mri2stl/README.md

 `launch.sh` (Linux) **or** `launch.bat` (Win)

-This runs the image in the foreground, so that  the command window or pressing CTRL-C kills server.
-This is equivilant to the command `docker run --rm -it -p 8888:8888 nimaid/mri2stl`
+This runs the image in the foreground, so that closing the command window or pressing CTRL-C kills server.
+This is equivalent to the command `docker run --rm -it -p 8888:8888 nimaid/mri2stl`

 *NOTE: If you want to run the image in the background (advanced), use the command `docker run --rm -p 8888:8888 nimaid/mri2stl`.
 You will have to manually kill the server, either through the GUI or through `docker` commands.*